 - 1. Choose a concentration and complete the core MS coursework in that concentration. - 2.
-Find an advisor and form a PhD dissertation committee.
+Find an advisor no later than the end of your second regular semester and form a PhD dissertation committee.
 (Note that the committee must include one faculty member from another department.) - 3.
-Complete at least two 6000-level courses in your concentration. - 4.
+Complete at least two 6000-level courses in your concentration.
+Students in discrete math can use MA5280 as a 6000-level course.
+Students in applied and computational math can use MA5580 as a 6000-level course.
+MA5280 and MA5580 are repeatable up to 4 times. - 4.
 Complete the "breadth" requirement by taking a sequence of two courses in another concentration.
 The following pairs of courses have been designated as sequences: - MA5222, MA5231 (Design Theory, Error-correcting codes) - MA5301, MA5302 (Algebra I, Algebra II) - MA5501, MA5510 (Theoretical Numerical Analysis, Ordinary Differential Equations) - MA5510, MA5565 (Ordinary Differential Equations, Partial Differential Equations) - MA5501, MA5629 (Theoretical Numerical Analysis, Partial Differential Equations) - MA5565, MA5629 (Partial Differential Equations, Numerical Partial Differential Equations) - MA5711, MA5712 (Mathematical Statistics I, Mathematical Statistics II) - 5.
 Pass the qualifying examination (see the description below).
-This is a written exam covering advanced undergraduate material; it must be passed by the end of the fourth semester (summer semesters do not count) in the PhD program. - 6.
+This is a written exam covering advanced undergraduate material; it must be passed by the end of the third semester (summer semesters do not count) in the PhD program. - 6.
 Pass the comprehensive examination (see the description below).
 This multi-part exam covers graduate coursework; it must be passed by the end of the eighth semester in the PhD program (summer semesters do not count). - 7.
 (Recommended) Present a dissertation proposal to the satisfaction of your dissertation committee.
 (Note: Depending on your committee, this proposal may be written or oral.
 Check with your advisor.) - 8.
 Write a dissertation detailing the results of a substantial and original research project. - 9.
 Defend the dissertation with a public presentation and examination by your committee.